SPDUK/osrsBot/README.md

 #

-Runescape rebinds needed:
+### Runescape rebinds needed:

 - Bank:

-  - For obvious reasons you must place your bank pin before starting any script that uses the bank.
+  - You must have unlocked your bank pin before starting a script.
   - Use withdraw-x and enter a number over the inventory limit, such as 999999.

 - Screen: